dancarlton/rinse/README.md

     - To start the front-end, run: `cd client && npm start`
     - To start the back-end, run: `cd server && npm start`

-5. Once running, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to access Rinsed.
+5. Once running, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to access rinsed.